Spotlight on Notifications

 My number one tip for Activities notifications is to fine-tune them to exactly what you need.
 While you can subscribe to entire collections or single items, the number of notifications you get can be really overwhelming.
 The solution?
 Use filters!

 To subscribe to a filter, set your filter in the collection, click on ‘Options’ in the bottom right-hand corner, then click ‘Save’ and name your filter:

 Then click on Options again, and choose Subscribe:

 You’ll know you’re subscribed when you see a little icon that looks like a sideways wifi icon next to the name of your filter:

-Here are some of my favorite filter subscriptions:
+Here are some of my favourite filter subscriptions:

 Assigned to me: This one’s great for when I’m collaborating with my team on a project.
 Tasks are assigned to us (or we assign them to ourselves), and by subscribing to this filter, I get notified when the priority is changed, if someone comments, if a file is added, etc. It’s really easy to stay on top of tasks and helps me know exactly what I need to get done now, and what can wait.

 Has label ‘X’: I’ll use a specific example here — in our dev team, we use labels extensively to categorize bug reports: OS, browser type, related feature, progress etc. In our progress field, there’s a ‘Showstopper’ label.
 This label is only applied to really critical bugs that need to be addressed asap.
 Subscribing to a filter for items with this label helps our team stay up to date with progress on the fix.

 You don’t need to use labels specifically, maybe you want to track sales leads with a potential income of over a certain value, or perhaps you want to be notified when changes are made to items created on a certain date or something else entirely.
 If you can filter it, you can get notifications for it.